adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 <!-- > If you dont want to execute the scripts from the server, you can just download them from this repo and replace the <(curl..)> part with `bash run_attacker.sh`... -->

-0. Download and move the `attacks.sh` and `run_attacker.sh` scripts to your Desktop from this repo
+0. Download all `*.sh` scripts to your Desktop from this repo
 1. Start new terminal and run on host pc:
 ```bash
 cd ~/Desktop && bash attacks.sh --config ~/Desktop/capture.env --scenarios_download --only 01 --manual